UNDERSTANDING MESOTHELIOMA PROGNOSIS & WHY YOU SHOULD CONTACT AN ATTORNEY

 A mesothelioma diagnosis is overwhelming and will leave you with many questions.
 Above all else, you probably want to know how long you have to live.

 Shortly after a mesothelioma diagnosis, your doctor will provide a prognosis, or expected outlook for your cancer.
-The stage and type of cancer will play a major role in determining your chances for survival.
-Mesothelioma can shorten a person’s life expectancy significantly: just 40 percent of mesothelioma patients survive one year, and that number shrinks below ten percent after five years.
+The stage and type of cancer will play major roles in determining your chances for survival.
+Mesothelioma can shorten a person’s life expectancy significantly: just 40% of mesothelioma patients survive one year, and that number shrinks to below 10% after five years.

 The type of mesothelioma cancer you have will affect your prognosis.

-- Pleural Mesothelioma: Approximately 40 percent of patients with pleural mesothelioma survive one year after diagnosis.
+- Pleural Mesothelioma: Approximately 40% of patients with pleural mesothelioma survive one year after diagnosis.

 - Peritoneal Mesothelioma: About 1 in 4 patients with peritoneal mesothelioma survive three years after diagnosis.